 MUMBAI: Major brands owners, including Hindustan Unilever, Procter & Gamble and Godrej, have threatened to pull their advertising from eight leading Indian TV networks which have asked the country's ratings agency to report viewing figures monthly rather than weekly.

 The Indian Society of Advertisers (ISA) and the Advertising Agencies Association of India (AAAI) said they had not been consulted and the decision to change to monthly ratings had been taken unilaterally by the broadcasters.

 Arvind Sharma, AAAI president, warned the move would result in "a disorderly and hybrid measurement system".

-: "It will become impossible for advertising agencies and advertisers to plan and therefore buy TV spots.
+He told Campaign India: "It will become impossible for advertising agencies and advertisers to plan and therefore buy TV spots.
 In this scenario, it is natural for advertisers to begin to question the value of advertising in this medium at all."